 Writing

-The writing workshop program similarly advances to incorporate a wider sense of genre.
-In writing workshop, second graders improve their narrative, informational, opinion, and poetry writing.
+The writing program similarly advances to incorporate a wider sense of genre.
+In writing classes, second graders improve their narrative, informational, opinion, and poetry writing.
 Girls look to their own experiences and interests in order to write about topics and ideas that are relevant and purposeful.
 The girls study the published works of mentor authors and discuss what each writer may have hoped for in telling their story.
 Through this inquiry process, the girls identify how established authors use craft to convey meaning; they then try these craft techniques in their own writing.
 Second graders also learn how to share their own knowledge, passion, and expertise through nonfiction writing about topics that are important to them.
 In each unit of study, girls experience the full writing cycle of rehearsing, drafting, revising, editing, and publishing in order to gain a greater awareness of writing for an audience.

 Mathematics